pixelmaid/biobib/Readme.md

 ## Notes:

-1. I keep track of conference presentations separate from lectures and seminars.
+1. ~I keep track of conference presentations separate from lectures and seminars.
 But apparently, these are considered the same thing in the UCSB biobib universe.
 So, when building the `Lectures.tex` file, I have to side-load the `Conference Abstract-Table.csv` during initialization of the `Lecture` object (cf. L401-404 in `tables.py`).
-This is super janky, but it works.
+This is super janky, but it works.~

+*Note to this Note*: I have now gone back to listing lectures in a table separately from the table containing conference proceedings.
+This works best in my disciplines, where the difference between O(A) seminars/invited keynotes and (B) submitted conference abstracts/presentations is substantial enough that they should not be combined.
+For now, it seems "legal" to keep them separated.
+Regardless, depending on your field and the nature of your work, you may want to check out an earlier commit that contained the "side-loading" approach refered to in the strikethrough text above.

 2. While I tired to make the `tables.py` structure general and extensible, it's not really well factored, so there is a fair amount of repetition related to cleaning up dataframes and formating of table output.